simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     `FALSE`.

 `NameIDFormat`
 :   The `NameIDFormat` this SP should receive.
-This may be specified as either a string or an array, but if an array
+This may be specified as either a string or an array.
-    is given, the first format specified will be the one requested during an authentication request.

 :   The three most commonly used values are: